hediet/blog/content/posts/2019/10/how-to-stress-the-csharp-compiler/how-to-stress-the-csharp-compiler.post.md

 but regardless of what clever optimizations are added to Roslyn's overload resolution algorithm, if P≠NP, there are always examples that cause an exponential runtime of the type-checker!

+Using the same approach, Eric Lippert already [showed in 2007 that C# is NP-hard](https://blogs.msdn.microsoft.com/ericlippert/2007/03/28/lambda-expressions-vs-anonymous-methods-part-five/).

 ## With C# One Can Prove that a Turing Machine Halts

 C# generics are always fun to play with.
 They provide a very constrained macro system